Buonarotti Club: The Buonarotti Club and the Heidelberg School

-Mead emphasises the priority of interests within the Buonarotti Club before they emerged in the Heidelberg School in that the Club encouraged its members to paint en plein air and established artists’ camps prior to Tom Roberts, Frederick McCubbin and Louis Abrahams (associates of the club) conducted such a camp at Houston's farm, near the present-day Melbourne suburb of Box Hill in 1885.
+Mead emphasises the priority of interests within the Buonarotti Club before they emerged in the Heidelberg School in that the Club encouraged its members to paint en plein air and established artists' camps prior to Tom Roberts, Fred McCubbin and Louis Abrahams (associates of the club) conducted such a camp at Houston's farm, near the present-day Melbourne suburb of Box Hill in 1885.
 He cites April 1884 when Club Secretary Rodney Cherry wrote to the Secretary for Railways requesting travel at reduced rates.